Funding

 There are many ways to fund hearing loops and other assistive listening systems, including individual contributions, campaigns, grants, regular budgets, etc. What have others done?

 Approach.
-Different ways to think about the assistive listening system:
+There are different ways to think about the assistive listening system:

 • Deeply think about what accessibility means and the organization’s commitment towards inclusion.